 Obtain Final Approval

-After all inspections are passed and corrections are made, the building department will issue final approval or a certificate of occupancy.
-This document confirms that the work complies with local building codes and regulations.
+Once the inspections are complete and any necessary corrections have been made, the building department will issue final approval or a certificate of occupancy for the completed work.
+This final approval signifies that the work meets all local building codes and that it is safe for use.

 Get an offer today, sell in a matter of days.